dmwarren/nirvana/README.md

 - Does not care about Windows servers.
 Maybe you shouldn't either.

-- Written in very naive Python.
+- Written in very naive Python and SQL.
 Left joins?
 Tuples?
 What are those?